RoFL: Robustness of Secure Federated Learning: Analysis of FL Robustness

-\fakeparagraph{Adversarial Goals.} We consider an attacker that aims to integrate a backdoor into the global model~\cite{Bagdasaryan2018-yx,Bhagoji2018-dw,clipping-sun2019can}, i.e., cause it to misclassify a subset of \emph{unmodified} data samples, while maintaining high accuracy on the main task.
-We look at targeted attacks, meaning that a training set of samples $\hat{D}$ that represent the \emph{target} inputs are classified as a specific target class $t$ rather than their ground-truth class.
-For example, we might want to misclassify ``all images containing a green car`` as birds rather than vehicles, while not affecting the behavior for images of cars that are not green.
+We focus on targeted attacks that aims to violate the integrity of the global model~\cite{Bagdasaryan2018-yx,Bhagoji2018-dw,clipping-sun2019can, edge-case-backdoor} by causing it to misclassify a subset of unmodified data samples while maintaining high accuracy on the main task.
+Specifically, a training set samples $\hat{D}$ that represent the target inputs are classified as a target class $\hat{t}$ rather than their ground-truth class.